Gitanjali Rao (inventor): Early life

-Career
+As of 2025, she is studying biological engineering at MIT.

+Inventions

+Tethys

 Rao was first influenced by a science kit her uncle gave to her when she was 4 years old.
-When she was 10, Rao heard about the Flint water crisis while watching the news and became interested in ways to measure the lead content in water.
-This led to her using App Inventor to develop a device called Tethys based on carbon nanotubes that could send water quality information via Bluetooth.
-Rao collaborated with a research scientist at 3M.
-In 2017, Rao won the Discovery Education 3M Young Scientist Challenge and was awarded $25,000 for her invention, Tethys.
+When she was 10, she heard about the Flint water crisis while watching the news and became interested in ways to measure the lead content in water.
+This led to her using App Inventor to develop a device called Tethys which was based on carbon nanotubes that could send water quality information via Bluetooth.
+She collaborated with a research scientist at 3M and in 2017, she won the Discovery Education 3M Young Scientist Challenge and was awarded $25,000 for her invention, Tethys.

 Tethys contains a 9-volt battery, a lead sensing unit, a Bluetooth extension and a processor.
 It uses carbon nanotubes, whose resistance changes in the presence of lead.
 She learned about the carbon nanotubes while reading the Massachusetts Institute of Technology website.
 She plans to work with scientists and medical professionals to investigate the potential of Tethys as a viable method.

-She presented her idea at the 2018 MAKERS conference and raised a further $25,000.
-As of January 2019, she was working with the Denver water facility and hopes to have a prototype in the next two years.
+She presented her idea at the 2018 MAKERS Conference and raised a further $25,000.
+As of January 2019, she was working with the Denver water facility and planned to have a prototype within two years.

-She is a three-time TEDx speaker.
-In September 2018, Rao was awarded the United States Environmental Protection Agency President's Environmental Youth Award.
+Epione

-Rao was also awarded the Top "Health" Pillar Prize for the TCS Ignite Innovation Student Challenge in May 2019 for developing a diagnostic tool called Epione based on advances in genetic engineering for early diagnosis of prescription opioid addiction.
+In 2019, Rao developed a diagnostic tool called Epione for early diagnosis of prescription opioid addiction.
+Gitanjali had submitted this medical device as her Technovation Girls submission.
+This portable device uses sample imaging to detect elevated levels of proteins that correspond to high levels of opioids.

+Kindly

 Rao developed an app named "Kindly" that uses artificial intelligence that can detect cyberbullying at an early stage and has partnered with UNICEF to roll-out the service globally.

+Other works

+Rao is a three-time TEDx speaker and is passionate about sharing her love of STEM.
+She has given over 200 talks and workshops in more than 40 countries.
+She conducts innovation workshops for students throughout the globe in partnership with after school clubs, schools, science museums, STEM organizations and other educational organizations to promote a problem-solving curriculum for K-12 students.

+As of 2020, she is a member of Scouts and has enrolled in the Scouting STEM program in the United States.

+In 2021, Rao published her book, Young Inventor's Guide to STEM, which elaborates on her 5 Steps To Problem-Solving For Students, Educators, and Parents.
+Sections of the book have been adapted for school use in Kenya and Uganda.

+In 2023 Rao enrolled at MIT and gained her pilot’s licence; in 2024, she plans to publish her second book, A Young Innovators Guide to Planning For Success.

+During the 2024 summer, Gitanjali plans to conduct research and work at the Koch Institute for Integrative Cancer Research at MIT.
+At the Institute, she plans to work on the development of extended release vaccines.